Climate change causing Canadian Rockies lakes to lose their famous turquoise lustre, says ecologist | CBC News

 The most prominent examples of the phenomenon, he said, can be found in the Geraldine Lakes west of the Icefields Parkway, McConnell Lake near Banff, and Curator Lake in Jasper National Park.

-Vinebrook said if humans are successful in controlling greenhouse gas emissions in the near future, some of the larger glaciers may remain in place.
+Vinebrooke said if humans are successful in controlling greenhouse gas emissions in the near future, some of the larger glaciers may remain in place.

 "But that's going to take a lot of effort on our part because this is probably the most difficult environmental issue that humans have faced so far."